Help With Bills – What To Do When You Need Help Paying Bills

 Section 8 Voucher Housing Voucher Program

-Section 8 is a federal program helping low-income families get into a home.
+The Section 8 housing program is a federal program helping low-income families get into a home.
 Both of these programs can be found on benefits.gov.

 Community Action Agencies (CAA)